awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ## Creating a Read Replica in a Different AWS Region<a name="USER_ReadRepl.XRgn"></a>

-With Amazon Relational Database Service \(Amazon RDS\), you can create a MySQL, PostgreSQL, or MariaDB Read Replica in a different AWS Region than the source DB instance\.
+With Amazon RDS, you can create a MySQL, PostgreSQL, or MariaDB Read Replica in a different AWS Region than the source DB instance\.
 You create a Read Replica to do the following:
 + Improve your disaster recovery capabilities\.
 + Scale read operations into an AWS Region closer to your users\.
 + Make it easier to migrate from a data center in one AWS Region to a data center in another AWS Region\.